-Every July, dance teacher Katharina Meyer shares her love of Bavarian dance at Munich’s largest open-air dance event, the Kocherlball at the Chinese Tower.
+Every July, dance teacher Katharina Mayer shares her love of Bavarian dance at Munich’s largest open-air dance event, the Kocherlball at the Chinese Tower.
 Throughout the rest of the year, she dedicates her passion and energy to Bavarian folk dancing

-Dance Teacher Katharina Mayer
+Bavarian Dance Teacher Katharina Mayer

 Munich, six o’clock in the morning.
 Thousands of people are congregating in the Englischer Garten park.
 The sun rises in the Biergarten below the Chinese Tower.
 All eyes are on one woman: dance teacher Katharina Mayer.
 She takes a deep breath and closes her eyes.
 Then the music starts – and Katharina Mayer begins to dance.
 She twists and turns in time to the music, and invites everyone to join in.
 Soon the whole crowd is dancing – at Munich’s Kocherlball, the biggest and most popular open-air dance event in the Bavarian capital.

 "Bavarian dance culture has come back to life and is evolving further"

 For dance teacher Katharina Mayer, imparting the joys of Bavarian dance is both her job and her passion.
 The Alpine and Bavarian dance music culture of the 19th century is an important part of regional identity.

 In the beer tent at village festivals, at weddings and birthdays, at official celebrations such as Maypole dancing and parish fairs, and at the “Kathreintanz” (Dance of St. Catherine): people all over the region pair up and whirl round dance floors across the state to the beat of traditional tunes played live by skilled musicians.
 Traditional folk dancing is alive and well in Bavaria.